 King Rama V built many historic western-style buildings in Bangkok’s old town in an effort to modernize the Thai Kingdom and save Siam from colonization by the British or French.
 The actions he took are attributed to part of the reason why Thailand was never a colony.

-Do You Know Where Siamese Cats Come From?
+Do You Know Where Siamese Cats Come From

 As you now know, Thailand was once called Siam.
 Siam is where Siamese cats originated from.
 The Siamese cat is a breed of cat native to Thailand.
 The Thai people were fascinated with these affectionate and talkative kitties.
 Siamese cats were one of the first recognized breeds of Asian cats and have since become very popular in Europe and America.
 We think this is one of the most interesting facts about Thailand for kids!

-Thailand Geography Facts
+Fun Thailand Geography Facts

 Thailand Is Known For It’s Islands

 Thailand, which is bordered by the Andaman Sea in the West and the Gulf Of Thailand to the East, is home to about 1400 islands.
-Thailand also shares its borders with the countries of Myanmar, Laos, Cambodia, and Malaysia.
+It also shares its borders with the countries of Myanmar, Laos, Cambodia, and Malaysia.
 While there are many exciting sights on cities on the mainland, the islands are just as famous.

 Many tourists flock to Thailand’s islands each year to visit the stunning beaches, world-class resorts, and epic adventures.
 Some of the most famous Thai islands are Ko Samui, Ko Tao, Ko Phi Phi, and Ko Lanta.
 We loved our stay on the Thai Island of Phuket last year.